 Lewis solo.
 Hands on keyboard, real data.
 Anyone stuck gets unblocked first.

 You do not need to be a developer.
 You do not need to know how to write code.
-You need to know what you want the agent to do — and by the end of this session, it will be doing it.
+We're just going to talk to Claude and tell it what we want.
+By the end of this session, it will be doing it.

 End of call: working draft running locally on your machine.